Decision Making under Uncertainty: An Experimental Study in Market Settings: Introduction

 \subsection{Related Literature}

 Starting with an influential thought experiment by \cite{ellsberg1961}, many studies have tested SEU and related models of decision making under uncertainty using data from laboratory experiments. \cite{trautmann2015ambiguity} provide an overview of this large but still growing empirical literature.
-Typical experiments involve ``urns and colored-balls'' following \citeapos{ellsberg1961} original thought experiment, and individual's attitude towards ambiguity is inferred by looking at valuations or beliefs elicited through a series of binary choices \citep[e.g.,][]{abdellaoui2011source, baillon2015ambiguity, chew2017partial, epstein2019ambiguous, halevy2007}.
-Other studies try to parametrically estimate the models under consideration \citep[e.g.,][]{ahn2014, dimmock2015estimating, hey2010, hey2014}.
+Typical experiments involve ``urns and balls'' following \citeapos{ellsberg1961} original thought experiment, and individual's attitude towards ambiguity is inferred by looking at valuations or beliefs elicited through a series of binary choices \citep[e.g.,][]{abdellaoui2011source, baillon2015ambiguity, chew2017partial, epstein2019ambiguous, halevy2007}.

+Other studies try to estimate parameters of the models of decision making under uncertainty \citep[e.g.,][]{ahn2014, dimmock2015estimating, hey2010, hey2014}.
 Unlike these studies, our approach is nonparametric, imposing no assumptions on functional form other than risk-aversion.

 While the use of artificially generated ambiguity as in Ellsberg-style urns and balls has attractive features that make the interpretation of choice behavior, and experimental implementation, simple, it has been argued that researchers should not rely too much on a paradigm that uses an artificial source of ambiguity.
 Instead, one should study more ``natural'' sources of ambiguity.\footnote{For example, \cite{camerer1992} note that: ``Experimental studies that do not directly test a specific theory should contribute to a broader understanding of betting on natural events in a wider variety of conditions where information is missing.
 There are diminishing returns to studying urns!'' (p.~361).
 Similarly, \cite{gilboa2009} writes: ``David Schmeidler often says, `Real life is not about balls and urns.'
-Indeed, important decisions involve war and peace, recessions and booms, diseases and cures'' (p.~136).} In response to these concerns, several studies use non-artificial sources of ambiguity such as stock market indices and temperature \citep{abdellaoui2011source, baillon2015ambiguity, baillon2018learning}. \cite{baillon2018measuring} introduce a method that elicits ambiguity attitudes for natural events while controlling for unobservable subjective likelihoods.
+Indeed, important decisions involve war and peace, recessions and booms, diseases and cures'' (p.~136).} In response to these concerns, several studies use non-artificial sources of ambiguity such as stock market indices and temperature \citep{abdellaoui2011source, baillon2015ambiguity, baillon2018learning}. \cite{baillon2018measuring} introduce a method that elicits ambiguity attitudes for natural events while controlling for unobservable subjective likelihoods. \cite{anantanasuwong2019ambiguity} apply the methodology of \cite{baillon2018measuring} to elicit ambiguity perceptions and attitudes from a sample of Dutch investors.